kammy381/onlineshop/README.md

 # WebShop
 See the work in progress version at:  https://rubikswebshop.onrender.com/ <br>
-Most recent version is in the deploy branch: https://github.com/kammy381/onlineshop/tree/deploy
+Most recent version is in the improvements branch: https://github.com/kammy381/onlineshop/tree/improvements <br>
+the deployed version is in the masterbranch.

 ## What is this app about?